keerthispd/CryptoSafe/README.md

 The project provides:

 - A Web Application built using Flask
-- An Android Application built using Flutter
+- An Android Application built using Flutter (currently under developement)
 - Multi-factor authentication
 - Biometric authentication using WebAuthn Passkeys
 - Secure encryption for stored data